courtois-neuromod/cneuromax/docs/Contribution.rst

 .. code-block:: console

+    $ git stash # Optional, if you have uncommited changes
     $ git checkout main
     $ git pull
     $ git checkout <YOUR_BRANCH_NAME>
     $ git rebase main
+    $ git stash pop # Optional, if you have uncommited changes

-Now, create a pull request on GitHub, once it is approved, delete your branch and pull the changes to your local repository.
+You can now go back to run the previous code block (you might need to add the ``--force`` flag to your ``git push``).
+Then, create a pull request on GitHub, once it is approved, delete your branch and make sure to pull the changes to your local repository.

 .. code-block:: console

     $ git checkout main
-    $ git pull origin main
+    $ git pull
     $ git branch -d <YOUR_BRANCH_NAME>

 Freezing the repositories for publication